Scott's Coarse Angling Club,

 The objects of the Club are:

-a) to promote the benefit of the inhabitants of Scottish Borders & North Northumberland and surrounding areas by associating voluntary organizations, local authorities, statutory authorities and the private sector in the interests of social welfare for recreation and leisure time activities especially but not exclusively with an emphasis on angling;
+a) to promote the benefit of the inhabitants of Scottish Boarders & North Northumberland and surrounding areas by associating voluntary organizations, local authorities, statutory authorities and the private sector in the interests of social welfare for recreation and leisure time activities especially but not exclusively with an emphasis on angling;

 b) To support any registered charity by donation.